 - Wrongful death: Some nursing home victims of medication errors suffer devastating injuries that lead to death.
 Family can pursue financial aid with wrongful death damages for burial and funeral costs, costs of medical treatment before your loved one passed, loss of consortium, and loss of financial support.

 The Role of Medication Error Attorneys

 Nursing home medication errors can happen to anyone, and it is not always easy to trace where the mistake occurred and who is at fault for the nursing home neglect.

 A Chicago nursing home abuse and medical malpractice attorneys can help with the following:

 - Determine the parties who may be held accountable under medical malpractice law

-- File your medical malpractice lawsuit
+- File your medical malpractice or nursing home abuse lawsuit

 - Negotiate with insurance companies, if necessary

-If you have been a victim of someone's negligent act resulting in a medication error, contact a medical malpractice attorney from our Chicago office at (888) 424-5757 for a free initial consultation to obtain compensation for damages.
+If you have been a victim of nursing home abuse or negligence resulting in a medication error, contact a medical malpractice attorney from our Chicago office at (888) 424-5757 for a free initial consultation to obtain compensation for damages.

 Justice for Chicago Medication Negligence Victims with Medical Malpractice Cases